 During the first quarter of 2020, the respiratory disease caused by a novel coronavirus ("COVID-19") began to spread worldwide causing the World Health Organization to declare the outbreak a pandemic, and resulting in significant disruptions to the U.S. and world economies.
 In response to the issuance of U.S. federal guidelines to contain the spread of the COVID-19 virus, state and local jurisdictions implemented various containment measures, including temporary shelter-in-place orders and closure of non-essential businesses.
 The effects of these containment measures negatively impacted our operations resulting in the temporary or partial closure of certain locations in all of our U.S. operating segments during the first half of 2020.
 In addition, certain of our Mexico locations were also temporarily closed in accordance with jurisdictional ordinances issued in Mexico.
 In response to these restrictions and negative impacts to our operations, we implemented certain measures to reduce operating expenses and cash flow uses in order to mitigate these effects.
-In addition, we implemented additional electronic payment methods for our Rent-A-Center Business customers.
+In addition, we implemented additional electronic payment methods for our Rent-A-Center Business and Preferred Lease customers.

-While the pandemic is ongoing and uncertainties remain that may not allow us to accurately predict the full impact that COVID-19 will ultimately have on our business, as of June 30, 2020, all locations in our Rent-A-Center Business, Franchising and Mexico operating segments, and staffed Preferred Lease locations temporarily or partially closed at the onset of the pandemic have reopened and are fully operational.
+While the pandemic is ongoing and uncertainties remain that may not allow us to accurately predict the full impact that COVID-19 will ultimately have on our business, all locations in our Rent-A-Center Business, Franchising and Mexico operating segments, and staffed Preferred Lease locations temporarily or partially closed at the onset of the pandemic, were reopened in the second quarter of 2020 and continue to remain fully operational.